b-k/Noras_book_group/sen-poverty_and_famines.md

 But we need something beyond FAD to explain who would be hardest hit.
 In this case, it was the animal-raising nomads, for reasons very similar to 7.6 above.

+## HH thoughts

+* [transhumance](https://en.wikipedia.org/wiki/Transhumance) -- pastoral lifestyle involving seasonal alternation of homes
+* Interesting discussion of how crop insurance needs to be set up (at the family level) to be effective.
+Traditional insurance methods such as storing meat on the hoof falls apart because of collapsing demand.

+# 9 Bangladesh, 1974

+* [langarkhana](https://en.wikipedia.org/wiki/Langar_Khana) -- place in an Islamic shrine where rice is cooked for the poor
+* Government imports collapsed during the worst of the famine because of US pressure to stop trading with Cuba.
+* There was actually a pretty good crop that year, despite the floods in June through September, and the worst parts of the famine happened in areas with the best crop yields.
+* Prices rose well before the floods happened.
+* The hardest hit were laborers with minimal land assets, whose purchase power collapsed and who couldn't eat their labor.
+* Explanation is not fully clear.

+# 10 Entitlements and Deprivation

+* "Whatever may be the oracular power of the FAD view, it is certainly Delphic in its reticence."
+Oh, snap!
+* Sen doesn't see overall issues with total food availability.
+* Insteresting list of policy directions on p159.
+* Colonial non-interventionism during famines is the worst.
+Due to misunderstanding of Smith/capitalism.
+Lack of food actually reduces purchasing power, decreasing likelihood of imports, not increasing it.